Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

   - Returns: `bool` — True if the owner has squads.
   - Description: Checks if an owner has any squads.

+- **is_squad_alive**
+  - Parameters:
+    - `squad: &Squad` — Reference to the squad.
+  - Returns: `bool` — True if squad still has life points (life > 0).
+  - Description: Checks if a squad is still alive and can participate in competitions.

+- **decrease_squad_life**
+  - Parameters:
+    - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
+    - `squad_id: u64` — ID of the squad that lost.
+  - Description: Decreases squad life by 1 when it loses a competition.
+Emits SquadLifeLost event.

 - **get_squad_name**
   - Parameters:
     - `squad: &Squad` — Reference to the squad.